Getting Connected: Monitor Settings

 Types of Monitors

 Your options and screen quality will vary considerably depending on the type of monitor your own.
 Most computers come with a flat-panel LCD (Liquid Crystal Display) screen.
 There are several variations on LCD monitors currently available.
 TFT-LCD screens, at the lowest end, provide adequate quality and are fairly inexpensive.
 They are fine for most day-to-day activities such as surfing the Internet and word processing.
-If you need a crisper display and improved brightness, LED monitors add LED backlights for improved brightness.
+If you need a crisper display and improved brightness, LED monitors to add LED backlights for improved brightness.
 For improved viewing angles, consider an IPS-LCD screen.
 For the highest resolution currently available, 4k UHD monitors provide four times higher resolution than a 1080 HD TV.

 Higher quality monitors will not only improve picture quality, clarity, and brightness, but they will allow you to take advantage of higher screen resolutions.
 If you are considering replacing an older monitor, make sure to research your computer first.
 While the latest HD monitors can support 3840 x 2160 pixels, your current video card may not be capable of producing that quality.